Department of Philosophy

 I went to grad school a year at a time; each year I told myself it would be my last, and that I'd soon have enough philosophy under my belt that I could do it on my own, in my spare time, while I went off and pursued some other career--something more tangible, and liable to do more good.
 That other career never materialized, and that's allowed me to continue to spend some time (not enough) trying to understand what philosophers are saying, and also spend some time (even less) trying to figure out my own views on things.

-Most of my work over the past dozen years has been in metaethics, which is that area of philosophy that focuses on questions about the status (rather than the content) of morality.
+Most of my work has been in metaethics, which is that area of philosophy that focuses on questions about the status (rather than the content) of morality.
 Such questions include:

 - Is morality created by human beings, or is it in some way objective?

 - Is there always excellent reason to obey moral requirements?
 Are immoral people necessarily irrational?

 - How can moral values exist in a world governed by scientific laws?

 My interest in the field led me to inaugurate the annual Metaethics Workshop, held for eleven years in Madison and now hosted by the Parr Center at UNC.
 I also edit a book series on these topics, Oxford Studies in Metaethics, whose contents are based largely on papers given at each workshop.
 (See link below.)
 Because one can never get enough metaethics, I also administer the annual Marc Sanders Prize in Metaethics for Younger Scholars.